weygoldt/ChirpCNN/README.md

 - [x] Retrain and test the classifier
 - [ ] Add real data to the classifier
 - [ ] Retrain and test
-- [ ] Implement window-sliding on actual data
+- [ ] Implement window-sliding
+  - [x] Sliding windows + detection in RAM
+  - [ ] Understand why sliding window detection performance is much worse than train-test performance
+  - [ ] Sliding windows + detection by writing windows to disk for large datasets
 - [ ] Output validation on real data & simulated grid datasets